-Saudi king calls for firm Arab stance against threats from Iran
+Saudi Arabia says firm Arab stand needed to deter Iran

 An Iranian official dismissed Bolton’s remarks as “a ludicrous claim.”
 The Islamic Republic has said it would defend itself against any military or economic aggression.

-Iranian Vice President Eshaq Jahangiri said on Tuesday the country was not allowed to pursue the development of nuclear weapons as it was banned by Supreme Leader Ayatollah Ali Khamenei, Iran’s highest authority.
+Iranian Vice President Eshaq Jahangiri has said Tehran was not allowed to pursue development of nuclear weapons as it was banned by Supreme Leader Ayatollah Ali Khamenei.

 Bolton and the U.S. special envoy for Iran, Brian Hook, told reporters on Thursday that a repositioning of U.S. military assets in the region had succeeded in deterring Iran.

-Bolton, speaking in London, said it would be a big mistake if Iran or its surrogates in the region attacked U.S. interests.
+Bolton, speaking in London, said it would be a big mistake if Iran or its surrogates attacked U.S. interests.
 Hook told a news conference call that the United States would respond with military force if that happens.

-Last week the Pentagon announced the deployment of 900 additional troops to the Middle East and extended the stay of another 600 service members, after speeding up deployment of an aircraft carrier strike group and sending bombers and additional Patriot missiles.
+Last week the Pentagon announced the deployment of 900 additional troops to the region and extended the stay of 600 other service members, after speeding up deployment of an aircraft carrier strike group and sending bombers and additional Patriot missiles.

+Egyptian President Abdel Fattah al-Sisi told the summit that this month’s attacks provided an impetus to renew discussions on joint Arab defence mechanisms.

 The United States and the UAE, which hosts a U.S. air base, on Wednesday activated a defence cooperation agreement signed earlier this year.